Interesting facts about displacement sensors with magnetostrictive technology

 Magnetostrictive linear sensors are robust, absolute measuring systems with a resolution down to 2 µm.
 The measured values are recorded without contact, so that the sensor life is unlimited, wear and maintenance-free.
 Thanks to shear wave technology and innovative design, the effects of shock, vibration and EMC influences have been reduced to a minimum.

-Our magnetostrictive linear sensors detect mechanical measuring distances up to 4000 mm.
+Our magnetostrictive linear sensors detect mechanical measuring distances up to 2000 mm (longer measuring distances on request).
 They are used in hydraulic applications with high pressure up to 500 bar as well as in automation or level measurement.
 The slide-guided or free-floating position magnets open up a wide range of applications.

 Some demanding applications require product optimization.
 MEGATRON is your partner for this adaptation process.
 With high delivery reliability and assured quality products we focus on long-term partnerships.
 Our claim is to provide each customer individually with the best functional and economical result.